que-etc/resize-observer-polyfill/README.md

 gulp build:production
 ```

-To make a development build of polyfill itself (including sourcemap).
+To make a development build of polyfill itself.
 Files will be located in `tmp` folder:

 ```sh